nik184/my-social-network/README.md

 ## API Endpoints

-The application exposes a REST API on port 8080:
+The application exposes a REST API on port 6996:

 - `GET /api/info` - Get current node and folder information
 - `POST /api/create` - Create the space184 directory
 - `POST /api/scan` - Scan the directory and update file list
-- `POST /api/discover` - Discover another node (requires IP in JSON body)
+- `POST /api/discover` - Discover a peer (requires peer ID in JSON body)
+- `GET /api/peers` - Get list of connected peers

-## Network Discovery
+## P2P Network Discovery

-To discover another node:
+To discover another peer:
 1. Ensure both applications are running
-2. Use the "Network Discovery" section in the UI
+2. Use the "P2P Network Discovery" section in the UI
-3. Enter the IP address of the target node
-4. Click "Discover Node" to retrieve their folder information
+3. Copy your Peer ID from the "Current Node Info" section and share it
+4. Enter another peer's Peer ID to discover and connect to them
+5. The DHT will automatically help discover peers across the internet

 ## Architecture